 Basically, this kid covers opposing quarterbacks better than heated blankets on a winter day.

 Jackson profiles as a future NFL defensive lineman and will provide instant pressure along LSU’s defensive line.
-He unofficially visited a few programs like the Texas A&M Aggies, Texas Longhorns and LSU Tigers, and despite all signs pointing to Jackson wreaking havoc in the Lone Star State, he ultimately was reeled in by Orgeron’s staff.
+He unofficially visited a few programs like the Texas A&M Aggies, Texas Longhorns and LSU Tigers, and despite all signs pointing to Jackson wreaking havoc in the Lone Star State, he ultimately was reeled to Louisiana by Orgeron’s staff.

+LSU defensive end Landon Jackson has the size and tools to dominate in the SEC.
 Good luck to opposing quarterbacks who have to face this kid.

 This article was originally published January 10, 2020, but has been updated since Jackson’s commitment.